Golf: Journeyman Collins shoots 60 in PGA Tour event in Alabama

 Collins reeled off six consecutive birdies from the 11th hole, and walked to the 17th tee needing one more to record only the 10th sub-60 round on the PGA Tour.

+He almost made a hole-in-one at the 200-yard par-three 17th, his ball landing in front of the pin and grazing the edge of the cup as it rolled past, before trickling 12 feet beyond.

-But he missed a 12-foot birdie putt at the par-three 17th, and then drove into rough at the par-four 18th at the Robert Trent Jones Trail Grand National course in Opelika and could not get his approach anywhere near the hole.
+But he missed a 12-foot birdie putt and then drove into rough at the par-four 18th at the Robert Trent Jones Trail Grand National course in Opelika and could not get his approach anywhere near the hole.

-"It was an awesome day,” Collins told PGATour.com after posting a 15-under 127 total for a five-stroke clubhouse lead over fellow American Brian Gay.
+"It was an awesome day,” Collins told PGATour.com after posting a 15-under 127 total for a four-stroke halfway lead over fellow Americans Grayson Murray and Cameron Tringale.

 "I gave (shooting 59) a run.
 I’m not too disappointed at all about 60.